SammieH21/scholar-flux/README.md

 # ScholarFlux

-The Scholar Flux API is an open-source project designed to streamline access to academic and scholarly resources across various platforms.
+The ScholarFlux API is an open-source project designed to streamline access to academic and scholarly resources across various platforms.
 It offers a unified API that simplifies querying academic databases, retrieving metadata, and performing comprehensive searches within scholarly articles, journals, and publications.
+In addition, this API has built in extension capabilities for applications in News retrieval and other domains.

 ## Features